lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_bindkeyobject-key--arg1-arg2-"></a>`_.bindKey(object, key [, arg1, arg2, ...])`
-<a href="#_bindkeyobject-key--arg1-arg2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L5129 "View in source") [&#x24C9;][1]
+<a href="#_bindkeyobject-key--arg1-arg2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L5132 "View in source") [&#x24C9;][1]

-Creates a function that, when called, invokes the method at `object[key]` and prepends any additional `bindKey` arguments to those passed to the bound function.
+Creates a function that, when called, invokes the method at `object[key]` and prepends any additional `bindKey` arguments to those provided to the bound function.
 This method differs from `_.bind` by allowing bound functions to reference methods that will be redefined or don't yet exist.
 See http://michaux.ca/articles/lazy-function-definition-pattern.

 #### Arguments
 1. `object` *(Object)*: The object the method belongs to.